Does anyone know how to get a refund on a $2 million underground bunker?

 Let me list the ways!
 Here are a few reasons some think the world didn’t end yesterday, and why we may be doomed after all.

-You know what?
-No. It’s in 2015.
+3. It’s actually in 2015.
 This is when the fun will begin.
 You see, December 21 was just the starting bell, and we’ll experience an escalation of natural disasters until the year 2015, when everything truly comes together.

-You see?
-It did end.
+6. It did end.
 You just don’t know it, yet.
 Like a silent, invisible force, the apocalypse did occur on December 21.
 But you didn’t see it, and you didn’t hear it.
 It’s very subtle.
 Oh, but you’ll learn soon enough.
-I am super cereal.

-Well, it’s still kind of ending, isn’t it?
+8. It’s still kind of ending.
 You know, doomsdays.
 Everyday’s a doomsday.
 We still have an economic armageddon to look forward to, and some kind of cliff or something.
 See?
 There’s still doom!
 We’re doomed!

 I suppose that’s that, then.
 The masquerade’s over.
 Time to go home.
 No doomsday, no end of the world.
 I went to the Mayan Apocalypse and all I got was this lousy t-shirt, etc.